cargo-bins/release-rust/README.md

 ### Extra signing attestations

-(with extra cosign flags)
+TODO: with extra cosign flags

 ### Distribute signatures alongside packages

-(use extra cosign flags to write sig to outside, use post-package hook to bring sig files back in)
+TODO: use extra cosign flags to write sig to outside, use post-package hook to bring sig files back in

 ### Sign using GPG instead

-(disable sigstore, using post-sign hook to sign and write sig to outside, use post-package hook to bring sig files back in)
+TODO: disable sigstore, using post-sign hook to sign and write sig to outside, use post-package hook to bring sig files back in

 ## Inputs